sborms/leaguescheduler/README.md

 Running through 1000 iterations can take up to 1-2 minutes for a league with approx. 13 teams.

-If the app happens to be sleeping due to inactivity, feel free to wake it back up.
+If the app happens to be sleeping due to inactivity, just wake it back up.
 You can run the app locally with `make web`.

 # Feedback?